 If you’ve been sexually harassed at work, you could be entitled to compensation.
 However, the amount you can receive varies based on factors that affect the viability of your case.
 In general, the more severe the sexual harassment, the more compensation you could receive.
 The best way to determine the amount your settlement could be is to consult a sexual harassment lawyer.

-Average Settlement for Sexual Harassment in the Workplace
+The Average Settlement for a Harassment Lawsuit in the Workplace

 According to a study conducted on 50 recent workplace harassment cases, the average settlement for those who have been sexually harassed is $53,000.
 However, those claimants who took their case to court received far larger awards, at an average of more than $217,000.
 This disparity indicates two possible scenarios.
 One is that claimants who settle are not settling for enough and should push for higher compensation.
 The other is that only cases of severe harassment make it to court.